 Making a Routine Appointment

-Call 650-551-1115 or 800-427-5367 to make an appointment for your pet at either of our locations (just specify location when you call).
+Call 650-551-1115 to make an appointment for your pet at either of our locations (just specify location when you call).
 We see patients on Saturday at both locations, and plan to have Thursday evening appointments in San Carlos available soon.
 Be aware that these premium appointments are often filled well in advance.

 Want to know more about how we will examine your pet’s eyes?
 Will it be painful?
 Will it require sedation?
 What can we actually tell about your pet’s vision?
 Click here for a description of a typical animal eye exam.